Chapter Twenty One

 Ellen, “Another shower, you must have worked out.”

-“I gotta get the cake made, then hit the rowing machine.”
+“I gotta get the beans on, cake made, then hit the rowing machine.”

 Mani puts things up, flips the filets over in the marinade, covers the Pyrex dish with cling wrap.